Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

 The series convenes prominent speakers, activists, practitioners, community members, and University of Chicago alumni, faculty, students, and staff.

-All events are virtual, free, and open to the public.
+All events are free and open to the public.

 We invite you to join us for a special conversation in our webinar series on Transitions.
 Three girls, living in the same building, growing up in the same neighborhood, seemingly on the same trajectory, with big dreams, and supportive families.
 But their choices and circumstances resulted in different paths.
 This is a compelling memoir about “transitions” writ large, from an award-winning journalist and novelist.

 Following the global reckoning with race that took place following the murder of George Floyd in May 2020, deep seated inequities came to the forefront of public consciousness and changed the nature of the movement for social and racial justice in the United States and beyond.
 Join Eddie S. Glaude, Jr., the James S. McDonnell Distinguished University Professor in the Department of African American Studies at Princeton University and an accomplished author and commentator, for an examination of the movement as it stands today and its historical parallels.

 Moderated by Alaina Beverly, Assistant Vice President for Urban Affairs at UChicago Office of Civic Engagement.

 Much of the history of civil rights has been simplified or lost, often for political purposes.
 In a recent article in the New Yorker, Jelani Cobb writes that "historical continuities" that "stand to be list in the mainstream American understanding," and the danger of forgetting or distorting the past.
 Join Cobb, a New Yorker columnist and Ira A. Lipman Professor of Journalism at Columbia University, for a discussion of movement of the past-and how it informs the struggles for voting rights and other racial justice issues today.